-On Friday, February 22nd, Hunter College opened its doors to the dance community of New York City, as it prepared to welcome nearly 500 attendees of the 2019 Annual Dance/NYC Symposium.
+On Friday, February 22, Hunter College opened its doors to the dance community of New York City, as it prepared to welcome nearly 500 attendees of the 2019 annual Dance/NYC Symposium.
 While Dance/NYC has been holding their symposiums—opportunities for dance artists, educators and supporters from the five boroughs to come together to share best practices, foster community and find inspiration—for ten years, this was the first one to be held at Hunter.

-The Symposium opened with a kick-off at the Kaye Playhouse, viewed not only by in-person attendees but by wide group of virtual watchers who tuned into the Facebook live coverage.
-Carol K. Walker, Hunter College’s Chair of Dance, shared the podium with Alejandra Duque, acting Director of Dance NYC, to welcome everyone to the weekend’s activities, and to set the tone: one of radical inclusivity, with a strong commitment to deepening the dance education field’s work in learning and racial justice.
+The symposium opened with a kick-off at the Kaye Playhouse, viewed not only by in-person attendees but by wide group of virtual watchers who tuned into the Facebook live coverage.
+Carol K. Walker, chair of the Dance Department at Hunter College, shared the podium with Alejandra Duque, acting director of Dance/NYC, to welcome everyone to the weekend’s activities, and to set the tone: one of radical inclusivity, with a strong commitment to deepening the dance education field’s work in learning and racial justice.

-“We were proud to present Hunter Dance to our community,” said Carol K. Walker, Chair of Dance.
+“We were proud to present Hunter Dance to our community,” said Carol K. Walker, chair of the Dance Department.
 “It was so perfect that Fiona’s dance blended exactly and artistically with the theme of the entire conference, which was a very inspiring event that brought us all together.
-Hunter loved being the host--come back soon.”
+Hunter loved being the host—come back soon.”